thebioengineer/colortable/README.md

 A common case I have seen for coloring values is from analysis coloring p-values.
 Normally, when I have seen this the color is hard-coded in an ifelse statement with a paste0.
+However, this liits the output to a single type.

-Not only is hardcoding a bad practice, but then the outputs are not flexible.
+The benefit of {{colortable}} is that the same code can be used across outputs and even in the console\!

 ``` r
   library(tidyverse)